22125027-22125037-Thesis-August-2026/Thesis-Documentations/08-Product-Showcase/Mobile-App-Showcase.md

 > uMatter is a *support* companion, not an emergency service — and it says so plainly.
 In a real
 > emergency it points you straight to professional help.

 ---

+## 🧠 11.
+Why these features work — and who helped us build them

+*uMatter isn't a list of features we guessed at.
+Each pillar of the app was reviewed with practising mental-health professionals, and each one is grounded in **why** it actually helps a young person's wellbeing.
+Sections 1–10 are the product tour; this part is the "why" behind them.*

+**🏃 Movement & breathing — guided by Cô Phạm Thị Thanh Quí** *(counsellor, Psychological Counselling Office, University of Science, VNU-HCM).*
+Her core point: physical and mental health are inseparable.
+So the **automatic step counter** and the **breathing exercises** (§4) do double duty — they give a therapist real signal to track your activity and assign suitable exercises, *and* they let you lift your own mental wellbeing by caring for your body.
+Breath regulation in particular is one of the most evidence-backed ways to calm anxiety in the moment.

+**🎁 The Treasure Box — suggested by Anh Vương Nguyễn Toàn Thiện** *(CEO, LUMOS).*
+When we feel low, the mind tends to surface only what's negative — good memories become hard to reach.
+His insight, well-supported by psychological research on positive memory and mood, is that you should **store your core positive memories somewhere safe ahead of time** and reopen them exactly when you need a lift.
+That is the entire reason the **Treasure Box** (§3) exists: a reliable anchor back to the good.

+**🆘 Crisis safety — shaped by BS.
+Phạm Trần Thành Nghiệp** *(physician, Hoàn Mỹ Sài Gòn Hospital), with input from Anh Thiện on the SOS area.*
+From a clinical-safety standpoint, an app for vulnerable teens must never leave someone alone in a crisis.
+That is why **Bạn Tâm Giao detects crisis signals and surfaces a real hotline (1800 599 920) immediately** (§5), and why the **emergency-support / SOS area is always one tap away** (§9) — routing you to professional help the moment it matters.

+**Our consultations:**
+- **29 May 2026** — in person, with **Cô Phạm Thị Thanh Quí** (Psychological Counselling Office, University of Science, VNU-HCM).
+- **2 Jun 2026** — online, with **Anh Vương Nguyễn Toàn Thiện** (CEO, LUMOS — the psychology partner accompanying the Faculty of IT in 2026).
+- **3 Jun 2026** — online, with **BS.
+Phạm Trần Thành Nghiệp** (Hoàn Mỹ Sài Gòn Hospital; partner of the Faculty of IT, 2022–2025).

+---